 If you use an asset register, you must keep the documents from which you have transferred the information for five years from the date the relevant asset register entry is certified.
 You must keep the asset register entries for five years from the date the related CGT event happens.
 Keep the asset register for a longer period if you need to substantiate any carried forward net capital losses - for five years after any CGT event where you have applied any capital loss against capital gains.

-For more information about asset registers, see Taxation Ruling TR 2002/10 - Capital gains tax: asset register, available on our website.
+For more information about asset registers and who can certify them, see Taxation Ruling TR 2002/10 - Income tax: capital gains tax: asset register, on our website.

 EXCEPTIONS